alcocer-jj/TextVizStudio/README.md

   - **Text2Sentiment:** NLP tool to conduct both sentiment and emotion analyses on text from PDFs and CSVs, and display them in tables and visuals breaking them down.
   - **Data2Viz:** Exploratory data tool that will allow users to display relationships with customizable plots (e.g., line, bar, kernal, box, etc.).
   - **Stats2Viz:** Statistical data tool that will allow users to conduct regressions, inference, clustering/classification, time-series, and causal inference while producing output tables and plots.

+## References

+This section will be continuously changing as newer and more efficient resources continue to be released.
+As of October 16,2024, the following resources are used to perform the variety of analyses wrapped in the application overall:
+- **Text2Topics:** [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) for the sentence-embedding model in BERTopic, and [FLAN-T5 base](https://huggingface.co/google/flan-t5-base) for one of the representation models to produce topic labels.
+- **Text2Sentiment:** The [NRC Word-Emotion Association Lexicon](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) as the default dictionary for sentiment and emotion classification of text ([Mohammad 2021](https://arxiv.org/abs/2005.11882)), the [VADER](https://github.com/cjhutto/vaderSentiment) lexicon ([Hutto & Gilbert 2014](https://ojs.aaai.org/index.php/ICWSM/article/view/14550)) and the [nli-distilroberta-base](https://huggingface.co/cross-encoder/nli-distilroberta-base) natural language inference (NLI) model as additional options to classify sentiment from text.